BenjaminKobjolke/FastTextSuggester/README.md

 4. Try typing words like "programming" or "software" to see word-based suggestions from example_words.txt
 5. Try typing names or email addresses to see suggestions from the example_data.tsv and example_contacts.csv files
 6. Try typing "email", "meeting", "support", or "project" to see multi-line template suggestions from templates_separator.txt
+7. Try typing "umlaut" or "pipe" to see replacement suggestions from shortcuts_replace.txt

 ## File Type Support